AlenaPalasionak/coworking_space_reservation_app/README.md

 database.password=your_password
 ```

-### 4. Run scheme.sql located in domain module in resources package.
+### 4. Run scheme.sql located in the domain module in the resources package.

 ## Run the project in Terminal